Lixulia/XCasesDump/README.md

 WinterX 1.2 - A New beta version of case, with better lid design.

-WinterX 2.0 - Newest Version of case!
-Smaller, and all friction fit.
+WinterX 2.0 - Smaller, and all friction fit.
 Fixed MANY issues.
 Lid is also extremely improved.

+WinterX 2.1 - slight problem fix for 2.0

 SummerX - NEW CASE DESIGN!
 This case is a bit taller, but much a more compact case design, similar to others like the hexaeder, battery is on bottom, removable tray.

+SummerX 1.1 - Fix to 1.0

 THE WINTERX AND SUMMERX CASES HAVE SEPERATED FILES, LABELED ACCORDINGLY!